 Full replication is the process of taking an organization’s entire data pool and placing it in different sites, while partial replication involves duplicating select data bits.
 One of the most obvious downsides of data replication is that it calls for increased storage space.
 Many organizations, particularly small and understaffed businesses, also find data integrity maintenance to be an issue when there are copies of the same data in several different sites.

-With that being said, the advantages will almost always outweigh the disadvantages.
+With that being said, the advantages of Data Center Relocation Services will almost always outweigh the disadvantages.
 Read on for a few ways replication can benefit your organization.

 1. It increases data availability